-Are you a writer or are you an aspiring writer?
+Are you a writer or are you an “aspiring” writer?
 How do you define yourself?
-This is the controversial question we tackle today.
+How do you define a writer?

 If you are looking for a heated topic among writers, just ask this question: “At what point do you start calling yourself a writer?”
-That’s the question Robyn Petrik blogged about, then put to the Writing Resources Community.
+That’s the question Robyn Petrik blogged about in a bygone post, then put to the former Google Plus Writing Resources Community.

 The first response caught me totally off guard; Chris Smith responded: